 - The year is evenly divisible by 4;

 - If the year can be evenly divided by 100, it is NOT a leap year, unless;

-Although the Gregorian calendar is named after Pope Gregory XIII, it is an adaptation of a calendar designed by Italian doctor, astronomer and philosopher Luigi Lilio (also known as Aloysius Lilius).
+Although the Gregorian calendar is named after Pope Gregory XIII, it is an adaptation of a calendar designed by Luigi Lilio (also known as Aloysius Lilius), who was an Italian doctor, astronomer, and philosopher.
 He was born around 1510 and died in 1576, six years before his calendar was officially introduced.